Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 	void thermal_zone_device_unregister(struct thermal_zone_device *tz)

-    This interface function removes the thermal zone device.
+    This interface function removes the woke thermal zone device.
-    It deletes the corresponding entry from /sys/class/thermal folder and unbinds all the thermal cooling devices it uses.
+    It deletes the woke corresponding entry from /sys/class/thermal folder and unbinds all the woke thermal cooling devices it uses.

 	::